2. Handline-Style Fly Fishing

 View Daggerfish Handlines and Accessories here.

 Fly fishing with a handline is an great option for areas where only artificial lures are permitted.
-Since handlines don't have a rod, we can use a casting bubble like the one in the Daggerfish Streamer Kit.
+Since handlines don't have a rod, we can use a casting bubble like the one in the Daggerfish Streamer Kit to help cast.

-Follow these basic steps below to set up your Streamer Kit, or any other combination of a casting bubble and fly.
+Follow these basic steps below to set up your Streamer Kit, or any other combination of a casting bubble and terminal tackle.

-The Streamer Kit includes a 3/16oz A-Just-A-Bubble casting bubble, which works similar to a slip bobber.
 Slide the casting bubble onto your line with the narrow end pointed toward the reel.
 If your line isn't emerging from the opposite end of the bubble, spin the line with your fingers to help guide it through.
+Once the line is through, attach your choice of terminal tackle and you're ready to start casting!

 Tie on a fly